GhostDeRrazgriz/GhostDeRrazgriz/README.md

-- 👋 Hi, I’m @GhostiRoti
+- 👋 Hi, I’m Ghosti
 - 👀 I’m interested in Computer Science and Game development
 - 🌱 I’m currently learning those 2 things I just said, also learning Unity.
 - 💞️ I’m looking to collaborate on anything including and in between the above mentioned things I said.
-- 📫 Reach me at my twitter handle @aircia.
+- 📫 Reach me at my twitter handle @GhostiRoti.
        I'm an avid Playstation gamer as well with the Ps app on my phone.
 Message my User Name: GhostDeRazgriz I am frequently on Discord with the handle GhostDeRazgriz#5118 I want to save my email for collabs so as to not flood my inbox because that could happen, you don't know.